HectorRicardo/simple-music-app/README.md

     public class SimpleMusicService extends MediaBrowserServiceCompat {
       private final PlaybackStateCompat.Builder playbackStateBuilder = new PlaybackStateCompat.Builder();
       private final MediaSessionCompat.Callback mediaSessionCallbacks = new MediaSessionCompat.Callback() {
-        // Implement callbacks that react to commands issued from a MediaController
+        // Implement callbacks that react to commands issued from a MediaController,
         // most likely by forwading these commands to the player.
       };